sb2676/sb2676/README.md

 A puzzle game where players fill a 6x6 grid with seven uniquely shaped pieces.
 I led all core game logic including piece placement, rotation, flipping, and randomized board configurations.
-I was in created the block behavior, while my collegue was in charge of the UI.
+I was in created the block behavior, while my colleague was in charge of the UI.
 [BlockPuzzle](https://github.com/RITCroatia-WMCZagreb/gcis123-2241-unit11-puzzlegame-sophia-luka-and-anja)

 ### Sugar Cup Shop — JavaScript, MVC, Local Storage